 - The Office of the Vice Chancellor for Administration on the Flint campus

 Any inappropriate use of University assets should be brought to the attention of University Audits.
 The Standard Practice Guide (SPG) provides more detailed information about many of the above Stewardship statements.
 Some of the specific financial-related SPGs can be found in the Business and Financial Services section such as 500.01 Fiscal Responsibilities and 507.01 Purchasing General Policies and Procedures.

 The physical resources that constitute the buildings, grounds and equipment of the University of Michigan are among its most valuable resources.
 These physical assets have been created or acquired over many years and represent to the general public and to the citizens of the State of Michigan the physical embodiment of the University.
 As a steward your fundamental responsibilities include:

 - Learning, following and upholding University policies dealing with physical resources, the environment, equipment and safety.

 - Promoting a safe, healthy and sustainable environment for members of the University community, visitors and others.

 - Protecting, preserving and maintaining the physical assets for which you are responsible in a manner that assures their continued existence in the best possible condition.

-- Promoting the efficient utilization of space.
+- Promoting the efficient utilization of space, utilities and natural resources.